-The Teaching Assistant for the course is Richard Peck, RichardPeck2021@u.northwestern.edu.
-Rich will hold a discussion section each week, on Fridays at 12:30, in which he will discuss the problem sets and review class material.
+The Teaching Assistant for the course is Richard Peck, RichardPeck2021@u.northwestern.edu .
+Rich will hold a discussion section each week, on Fridays at 9:30, in which he will discuss the problem sets, review class material and cover some supplemental material.
+His office hours will be Tuesdays 3:30-4:30 and Thursdays 3:30-5:00, both in KGH 3198.